znjis/simple-webrtc/README.md

-# simple-webrtc
+## A simple webrtc app

+A simple peer-to-peer app that enables two users to video chat.

+## Tech Stack

-Socket.io
+- Socket.io
-Express.js
+- Express.js
-React
+- React with Vite